Bryanthelol/nameko-plus-doc-en/docs/Quick Start.md

 > The default username and password for the RabbitMQ management interface are "admin" and "admin".
 >
-> If you wish to customize them, you can simply modify them in the RabbitMQ management interface later.
+> If you want to customize them, you can simply modify them in the RabbitMQ management interface later.
 >
 > If you want to stop the RabbitMQ container later, you can use the command:
 >